athem135-source/PDBOT/README.md

 ## 📄 License

-**MIT License** – See [LICENSE](LICENSE) file for details.
+**Proprietary License** – See [LICENSE](LICENSE) file for full details.

-You are not free to use, modify, and distribute this software for any purpose, commercial or non-commercial.
+**© 2024-2025 Hassan Arif Afridi.
+All Rights Reserved.**

+This software is proprietary and developed for use by the Planning & Development Commission, Government of Pakistan.
+Unauthorized use, distribution, or modification is strictly prohibited without explicit written permission from the copyright holder.

+For licensing inquiries or authorized use requests, contact:
+- **Hassan Arif Afridi (Copyright Holder)**
+- **Email:** hassanarifafridi@gmail.com

 ---